On the Effectiveness of Hybrid Pooling in Mixup-Based Graph Learning for Language Processing: Introduction

-In the experiments, we evaluate the clean accuracy and the robustness of the trained GNN models by using Mixup with different pooling methods.
-The results on NLP datasets (Gossipcop and Politifact used for fake news detection) and PL datasets (Java250 and Python800 used for problem classification) demonstrate that advanced pooling methods are more suitable for Mixup than max pooling methods.
-Specifically, in fake news detection, hybrid pooling outperforms max pooling by up to 3.16\% accuracy and 31.91\% robustness.
-In program classification, hybrid pooling surpasses max pooling by up to 1.46\% accuracy and 10.21\% robustness.
+\textbf{RQ1: How effective are hybrid pooling operators for enhancing the accuracy of Mixup-based graph learning?} The results on NLP datasets (Gossipcop and Politifact used for fake news detection) show that the hybrid pooling operator Type 1~($\mathcal{M}_{sum}(\mathcal{P}_{att},\mathcal{P}_{max})$) outperforms GMT by up to 4.38\% accuracy.
+On PL datasets (JAVA250 and Python800 used for problem classification), also the hybrid pooling operator Type 1~($\mathcal{M}_{sum}(\mathcal{P}_{att},\mathcal{P}_{max})$) surpasses GMT by up to 2.36\% accuracy.